denoland/vscode_deno/README.md

 <details><summary>Deno version manager</summary>

-Investigating integration into extension
+Investigating integration into the extension

-We recommend you using [dvm](https://github.com/axetroy/dvm) for manager Deno version.
+We recommend you using [dvm](https://github.com/axetroy/dvm) for the manager Deno version.

 </details>